LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 </dl>
 ```

-This default field constructor support additional options you can pass in the input helper arguments:
+This default field constructor supports additional options you can pass in the input helper arguments:

 ```
 '_label -> "Custom label"